tweska/cern-ssp/README.md

 processor and `NVIDIA GeForce RTX 3060` GPU, by running the `./runBenchmarks.sh` script in the root directory.

+Note that some runtimes might not add up to the total time reported.
+This is due to the intermediate times being rounded.

 ### Batched Histogram
 |            | CPU Runtime | GPU Runtime | GPU Percentage | Speedup |
 |:----------:|------------:|------------:|---------------:|--------:|